Apply now via our internship application form

 - Ensure copies of all relevant documentation are routed to the client’s case file.

 Interns must have a passion for our issues and excellent written and verbal communication skills.
 The ideal candidates are independent, detail-oriented, and highly organized.
 Experience with Windows XP, Microsoft Excel and Microsoft Word is a must.
 Database experience is very helpful.
-Oral comprehension and proficiency in both English and Spanish or French is generally required.
+Oral comprehension and proficiency in both English and Spanish or French is preferred.
 Applicants must be open to evolving responsibilities.

 The National Immigrant Justice Center, an equal opportunity, affirmative action employer, is strongly committed to diversity and welcomes applications of all races, ethnicities, genders, and sexual orientations, including people who have been previously incarcerated.